 - Since 2015, Rebecca has been playing with Spring Hill Orchestra.

-- Rebecca plays solo on and off the town square where she lives on First Fridays – on the first Friday of each month, business stay open late, food trucks roll in, and music abounds around the town square.
+- Rebecca plays solo on and off the town square in Columbia, Tennessee, for the First Fridays event- on the first Friday of each month, business stay open late, food trucks roll in, and music abounds around the town square.

 - Rebecca has also taught piano and is currently teaching violin.